gcharters/coffee/README.md

         </dependency>
 ```

+Note, the later `Testing in Containers` module requires the JUnit 5 Jupiter API so we're using the same API here.

 Note the `<scope/>` of the dependencies is set to `test` because we only want the dependencies to be used during testing.

 Next add `maven-failsafe-plugin` configuration at the end of the `<plugins/>` section: